Guama1239/week-4-game/README.md

 Summary
 :

-    * Web Developer with a diverse industry background and a strong passion for problem solving.
+     Web Developer with a diverse industry background and a strong passion for problem solving.
 Team player with experience in all stages of web development.

 Skills
-:   * •	HTML5, CSS3, JavaScript, JQuery, Bootstrap.
-•	Express.js, Node.js, React.js
-•	MongoDB, Mongoose, MySQL, Sequelize
-•	Database ORMs for server communication	•	Use of HTTP methods for CRUD operations
+:    •	HTML5, CSS3, JavaScript, JQuery, Bootstrap. •	Express.js, Node.js, React.js. •  MongoDB, Mongoose, MySQL, Sequelize •	Database ORMs for server communication	•
-•	MVC design pattern to structure applications
+Use of HTTP methods for CRUD operations. • MVC design pattern to structure applications.

 Experience
 ----------